 Will my current plugins and themes work in ClassicPress?

-This is what will be displayed if the theme or plugin does not work with WordPress 4.9 and thus also will not work with ClassicPress:
+This is what will be displayed if a theme does not work with WordPress 6.2 and thus is not compatible with ClassicPress:

-If in doubt, always contact the Plugin Developers and ask if they plan to support WordPress 4.9 for the time to come, or if they perhaps would be interested in explicitly Supporting ClassicPress.
-Tell them about the available Tag in the WordPress repo, and also about the ClassicPress Plugin directory, so they can – if they want – promote their plugin or theme to a broader public.
+If in doubt, always contact the plugin or theme developers and ask if they plan to support ClassicPress.
+Tell them about the available tag for plugins in the WordPress Repository, and also about the ClassicPress Directory, so they can — if they want — promote their plugin or theme to a broader public.

-Whatever the case may be, you should contact the plugin developers and ask them if they could maintain compatibility, but you cannot expect them to do so.
-It is everyone’s own decision what versions to support with their Plugins or Themes.
-If you are not 100% sure about the plans of a Plugin or Theme Developer or fear the minimal version required might just be 4.9 by accident, always try to confirm with the Developers their plans.
-And, start looking for alternatives, as listed below, or on the ClassicPress Plugin Repository, so you do not risk a bad surprise in the future.
+If you are not 100% sure about the plans of the developers, always try to confirm with them.
+And start looking for alternatives, as listed below, or on the ClassicPress Directory, so you do not risk a bad surprise in the future.

-The best thing to do, if you have the capacity and motivation, is to develop a new Plugin or Theme designated for ClassicPress, that covers the things your favorite software until now did.
-Of course, this is a huge amount of work and is usually suitable only for experienced Developers.
-But at ClassicPress we have a thriving and eager-to-help community, thus feel free to join our Forums and ask for suggestions or help, if your favorite plugin or theme isn’t working with the best CMS there is.
-It might just be that an avid Developer is around and ready to work on a fork of the original or develop new software.
+The best thing to do, if you have the capacity and motivation, is to develop a new plugin or theme designated for ClassicPress, that covers the things your favorite software until now did.
+Of course, this is a huge amount of work and is usually suitable only for experienced developers.
+But at ClassicPress we have a thriving and eager-to-help community, thus feel free to join our support forum and ask for suggestions or help, if your favorite plugin or theme isn’t working with the best CMS there is.
+It might just be that an avid developer is around and ready to work on a fork of the original or develop new software.
+Head over to the ClassicPress docs to find the info that will get you started.

 Important